 In addition to roof slope and building height factors, roof hail impact resistance, roof geometry, building glass percentage, and window protection are important when assessing hail damage and the associated repair costs.
 The roof hail impact resistance specification is used in the Verisk hail component-level vulnerability framework to modify the strength of the primary roof cover material.
+For example, if a building's asphalt shingles are impact-rated, the framework will compare the strength of the asphalt shingles to the strength of the applicable hail impact resistance rating, and the strongest of the two will be used.
 Since there is an added cost associated with higher impact-rated products, a cost modifier will be applied to the base unit costs.